jhrcook/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a computational biologist pursuing a PhD. in computational biology at Harvard Medical School.
+I am a computational biologist pursuing a Ph.D. in computational biology at Harvard Medical School.
 My primary interest is in understanding the tissue-specific behaviors of oncogenes in cancers.

 In my free time, I enjoy learning about programming and computer science - my current project is working on [comparing AI/ML summarization methods on scientific publications](https://github.com/jhrcook/sci-article-summarization).
-Off the computer, my hobbies include running, exercising, caring for my plants, and baking bread.
+Off the computer, my hobbies include running 🏃🏻‍♂️, exercising 🏋🏻, caring for my plants 🌵, and baking bread 🍞.

 > I will be graduating in late November and am **currently looking for future employment**.
 > I am looking for **computational biology and data science positions**.